Incoming/Transfer J.D. Students

 - Complete an electronic Federal Direct Loan Master Promissory Note (MPN) at studentloans.gov.

 - Complete the University's 2015-2016 Federal Direct Loan Request Form.

 To borrow a Federal Direct Graduate PLUS Loan (Grad PLUS): Because the cost of attendance generally is not published until late May/early June, the Financial Aid Office recommends that you begin the Grad PLUS application process no earlier than June 1.
 After completing the FAFSA, follow the steps below:

 - Complete the Department of Education's Grad PLUS application and secure a credit decision at studentloans.gov.
 If you are denied credit, you will receive instructions as to your options.

 - Complete an electronic Federal Direct Grad PLUS Loan Master Promissory Note (MPN) at studentloans.gov.

 - First-time Grad PLUS Loan borrowers must complete the Federal Grad PLUS Student Loan Entrance Counseling at studentloans.gov.

-- Complete the University's Federal Direct Grad PLUS Loan Request Form for the academic year you are seeking financial assistance (available in mid-June).
+- Complete the University's 2015-2016 Federal Direct Grad PLUS Loan Request Form.

 Private Loan Application Procedures: To apply for a private education loan, you must apply directly with the lender of your choice.
 Before deciding upon a lender, carefully review the interest rates, fees, deferment availability, repayment options, etc., offered by each lender in order to find the lender that best serves your needs.
 Questions to ask prospective lenders and other things to consider when considering a private loan may be found in the Financial Aid Guidebook.
 Remember, if you are planning on a career in public/government service, private loans cannot be included in the Federal Public Service Loan Forgiveness Program.